Things to Consider

 - Does the distributor actively educate/train sales staff in the craft segment?

-- Does the wholesaler give due attention to the craft brands in its portfolio?
-Do they make Key Account Presentations in support of craft brands?
+- Does the distributor give due attention to the craft brands in its portfolio?
+Do they make key account presentations in support of craft brands?

 - Do they use POS?
 Do they have in-house design and printing capabilities?

 - Do they monitor competitors pricing and ads?

 - Do they have positive rapport with retailers?

 - Do they have dated beer in the market?
 Are their beers rotated correctly?